CloudNativeWales/Hugo/content/post/CNW_MVP_002_anouska.md

 # v0.0.2-Anouska

-## The one where with the toughest question
+## The one where we asked the toughest question

 We're so lucky to have the chance to speak to [Anouska Streets](https://twitter.com/AnouskaStreets), she has always supported [Cloud Native Wales](https://cloudnativewales.io) and has spoken at the [April 2019 Meetup](https://cloudnativewales.io/post/015_aprilmeetup/).